 Unleash the Power of Fan Communities with Reddit

-During #SMWLA, Noam Cadori, Head of Revenue & Data Partnerships for Reddit, was joined by Kaylin Link of Socialgist, for a conversation around how brands can take advantage of Reddit’s fan communities.
+During #SMWLA, Noam Cadouri, Head of Revenue & Data Partnerships for Reddit, was joined by Kaylin Linke of Socialgist, for a conversation around how brands can take advantage of Reddit’s fan communities.

 Reddit is the fifth largest website in the United States, with 150 million users domestically, and 330 million worldwide.
 They have a dedicated user base, with an average time on site of 16 minutes.
 So how can a brand navigate this space to successfully learn about their fans, engage with the community, and promote their products?
 What options are available?

-During #SMWLA, Noam Cadori, Head of Revenue & Data Partnerships for Reddit, was joined by Kaylin Link of Socialgist, for a conversation around how brands can take advantage of Reddit’s fan communities, which addressed these questions amongst others.
+During #SMWLA, Noam Cadouri, Head of Revenue & Data Partnerships for Reddit, was joined by Kaylin Linke of Socialgist, for a conversation around how brands can take advantage of Reddit’s fan communities, which addressed these questions amongst others.

 It’s All About Community

 The first thing to understand about Reddit is that its focus is the community.
 “We’re about bringing community and belonging to the world.
 That’s the mission of the company.
 That’s the thought behind every product release” said Cadouri.

 With 135,000 individual communities, there is something for everyone.
 You’re likely to find fans already online talking about your brand and your competitors.
 These conversations provide valuable information that can inform marketing decisions.